 Players can, over time, lose more money by choosing not to bet the river – and leaving value on the table – than by actually losing pots.
-Always look out for situations where betting thin is profitable, even though it can often put you into more difficult situations such as being bluff raised.
+So always look out for situations where you can value bet thin, even though it can often put you into more difficult situations such as being bluff raised.
 We make more money by making more uncomfortable decisions in poker and maximising our expected value.